pubnub/open-growth/readme.md

 they will initiate the conversation with your team of experts.
 You provide valuable messages over SMS/Voice/Email/Social.

+## ☀️  Products in Development

+ - **Delight**Engine ❤️  Delight your customers in realtime
+    - Setup Wizard and Control Panel
+    - JavaScript Development Guide and Documentation Website
+ - **Sales**Connect ❤️  Customers connect with your sales team in realtime
+    - Sales Dashboards and Customer Connect Pages
+ - **Lead**Engine ❤️  Find prospects in realtime
+    - Finds prospects and sends them to **Delight**Engine

 ## ♻️  Presentation and Docs Resources

  - [Google Slide Presentation](https://docs.google.com/presentation/d/1AwuSLz5Cm2psVG1_0sdiMhrHSjmQe-bzVnXZJGMfxdY/edit?usp=sharing)